woburenshini/Avazu-Banner-Position-A-B-Testing-with-R/README.md

 ![alt text](https://github.com/woburenshini/Avazu-Banner-Position-A-B-Testing-with-R/blob/master/Rplot01.png?raw=true)

 **This posterior is a probabilistic representation of our uncertainty in each estimate.
 Thus, when asking the probability Top banner is better, we’re asking “if I drew a random draw from Top banner and a random draw from Side banner, what’s the probability Top banner is higher”?
 Well, notice that those two distributions does not overlap a lot.
 There’s enough certainty in each of those estimates that Side banner could not easily be better than Top banner.**

+**Posterior Probability**

+We may be interested in the probability that Top banner is better than Side banner within our model.
+We can already tell from the graph that it’s greater than 95%, but probably not much greater.
+How could we quantify it?

+We’d need to know the probability one beta distribution is greater than another.
+This question is not trivial to answer, and I’m going to illustrate four routes that are common lines of attack in a Bayesian problem:

+**Simulation of posterior draws**
+If we don’t want to do any math today (I hear you), we could simply try simulation.
+We could use each player’s α1α1 and β1β1 parameters, draw a million items from each of them using rbeta, and compare the results:

+So about 98% probability Top banner is better than Side banner!
+An answer like this is often good enough, depending on your need for precision and the computational efficiency.
+You could turn up or down the number of draws depending on how much you value speed vs precision.

+**Closed-form solution**

+This post lays out a closed-form solution Miller derived for the probability a draw from one beta distribution is greater than a draw from another:

+This solution is slow for large αB, and not straightforward to vectorize: notice that term that iterates from 0 to αB−1.
+If we run A/B tests with thousands of clicks, this step is going to constrain us (though it’s still usually faster than simulation or integration).

+**Closed-form approximation**
+As this report points out, there’s a much faster approximation we can use.
+Notice that when αα and β are both fairly large, the beta starts looking a lot like a normal distribution, so much so that it can be closely approximated.